 - B&B Colosseo Panoramic Rooms is right across from the Colosseum.
 It has modern décor and comfortable rooms.
 Some rooms even have views of the Colosseum!

-4. Prati – Top hotels in Rome near the Vatican
+4. Prati – where to stay in Rome near the Vatican

 Prati is a bit far from all the rest of the attractions in Rome, but it is great for those who are going to visit the Vatican for sure.
 We solved the transportation problem by renting a motorbike.
 I think it was an awesome idea!
 You can read all about renting a motorbike in Rome here!

 Here are some great hotels in Prati near the Vatican: